death

 5 Messages We Need To Give Young People About Ecstasy

 http://www.drugs.health.gov.au Ecstasy continues to be a popular drug in Australia.
 Although recent use (use in the past year) has decreased since 2007, those reporting ever having tried the drug has continued to rise to almost 11% of the Australian population aged 14 years and over.
-The number of school-based young people who reported recent use of the drug had remained fairly steady for [...]
+The number of school-based young people who reported recent use of the drug had remained fairly steady for some [...]

 By |2016-05-15T22:08:04+10:00May 15th, 2016|Categories: Drugs & Alcohol|Tags: , , , , , , |0 Comments